 One important key to success is self-confidence.
 An important key to self-confidence is preparation‘.
 Arthur Ashe.

-This document is tailored to job seekers on the French market and covers the most popular interview faux pas !
+This document is tailored to job seekers on the French market and covers interview basics!
 It is not designed to be exhaustive.

-- Be on time for interview!
+- Be on time!
 Plan for last minute public transport problems and bad weather.

 - “Because you are worth it!”
 Be the image of your future employer.

 - Be organized!
-Take a clean copy of your CV and other supporting documentation to interview (written references, diplomas, …).
+Take a clean copy of your CV and other supporting documentation (written references, diplomas, …).
 Take notes (you won’t remember everything)!